khalil5754/khalil5754.github.io/_posts/2022-08-19-your-new-blog-post.md

 Obviously, from the above visualization it's clear Canada is one of the most highly-dependent countries in the G7.
 It’s also clear Canada has succeeded in attracting a significant amount of FDI to its economy, to the tune of approximately $0.72 for every dollar the country generates.

-BUT WHY?
+But _why_ do FMNE (Foreign Multinational Enterprises) consistently choose Canada to set-up base?

 ### Well, for starters: Tertiary Education

-While many global economies share this desire to accept as much FDI as possible and thereby grow their economy, the Canadian economy is in a unique position as one of the most coveted destinations for foreign enterprises.
+While many global economies share Canada's desire to accept as much FDI as possible and thereby grow their economy, the Canadian economy is in a unique position as one of the most coveted destinations for foreign enterprises.

 To determine which country to select as a host country for FDI, enterprises conduct thorough research of potential destinations and consistently end up selecting Canada as a top destination for measured reasons.

-Intuitively, attracting foreign multinational enterprises (FMNEs) begins with an educated population, because enterprises want to hire adaptable employees that can be trained and trusted to produce positive results.
-An OECD published study (Michie 2001) found that a highly educated populace is the single biggest attractor of FDI.
+Intuitively, attracting FMNEs begins with an educated populace because enterprises want to hire adaptable employees that can be trained and trusted to produce positive results.
+An OECD published study found that a highly educated populace is the single biggest attractor of FDI.
 Taking this into consideration, examining the top FDI destinations in the world’s adult education levels reveals Canada as the distinct leader in tertiary (post-secondary) education.